bevyengine/bevy/release-content/release-notes/entity-spawn-ticks.md

 ## Getter methods

-Getting around this weakness of non-archetypal filters can be to check only specific entities when they are spawned at: The method `spawned_at` was added to all entity pointer structs, such as `EntityRef`, `EntityMut` and `EntityWorldMut`.
+Getting around this weakness of non-archetypal filters can be to check only specific entities for their spawn tick: The method `spawned_at` was added to all entity pointer structs, such as `EntityRef`, `EntityMut` and `EntityWorldMut`.

 In this example we want to filter for entities that were spawned after a certain `tick`: